VenaSeal Treatment (Vein Glue) Traverse City | Cadillac, MI

 What does VenaSeal Treatment?

 This procedure involves inserting a small catheter up the diseased vein.
 A tiny amount of cyanoacrylate glue is then delivered through the catheter to glue the target vein closed.
-This is the only procedure that does not require patients to wear compression stockings afterwards and initial studies have shown this to be as effective as RFA!while this procedure is not covered by all insurances, it allows for the treatment of both legs at the same day and patients can resume normal activity immediately after the procedure.
+This is the only procedure that does not require patients to wear compression stockings afterwards and initial studies have shown this to be as effective as RFA!
+Patients can resume normal activity immediately after the procedure.

 What is NonThermal Vein Treatment?